Sarah-Bue/budget-buddy/README.md

 - As a user, I want to be sure that my expense details are valid.
 - As a user, I want the program to be pleasant and engaging.
 - As a user, I want to receive feedback on my input.
+- As a user, I want to understand the purpose of the program.

 ### Design Choices